RITs & Seminars

 To receive credit, the student is expected to attend the seminar regularly and to give at least one half-hour talk on an application of mathematics.
 If the student decides to take a seminar course in a participating department, he or she must have prior consent of the AMSC Director or submit a study plan (including the seminar course) for approval to the AMSC Graduate Committee.
 The faculty member in charge of the seminar must attest that the requirements listed above have been met.

 RITs help students find dissertation advisors.
 They meet regularly to share and discuss research.
 At these meetings, students can practice for more formal presentations.
 Students also discover professional opportunities through RITs since outside scientists or mathematicians often join RITs.
-Students are expected to choose an RIT by their third year.

 Most RITs meet as informal seminars with active student participation.

 The following is a list of RITs previously offered:

 • RIT on Applied Partial Differential Equations